-One page progress report (10% of the grade) is due on the given deadline.
+One page progress report (10% of the grade) is due on April 2, 2013.
 The report should briefly discuss your design approach, calculations, critical blocks to be designed, and at least behavioral level simulation results.
 You should also mention your plans to accomplish the project goal by the deadline.